 "Do you want to meet him or not?
-My uncle has arranged a backstage pass for us."
+My uncle has arranged a backstage pass for us,"

 "Do I get a choice?"

-We descended the grand staircase covered in lush red carpet into the chaos of the backstage area, lit up by a chandelier looming above us like a beacon.
+We descended the grand staircase covered in lush red carpet, arriving into the chaos of the backstage area, lit up by a chandelier looming above us like a beacon.
 Female dancers still dressed in their stars and stripes costumes stood in small groups, smoking and talking while male crew members moved back and forth with large pieces of scenery or equipment.

 "There he is!
 Captain America!
 Isn't he a dreamboat?"

-I followed Bette's wide eyed gaze across the room to where the man of the hour was signing autographs for a small group of children.
+I followed Bette's wide-eyed gaze across the room to where the man of the hour was signing autographs for a small group of children.
 They were eventually ushered away by their parents and their hero pulled off his blue cap, revealing the man beneath.

-"Let's go over."
+"Let's go over,"

-"Oh, the joy."
+"Won't this just be swell?"
 I muttered under my breath as Bette dragged me over.